FlorisHendriks/deployProvisionEduVPN/README.md

 will be able to connect to it when you don't take additional steps!
 Look [here](FIREWALL.md).

-## Step 2: Set up mutual TLS
+## Step 2: Set up mutual TLS and OCSP verification
 Client authentication will be done via mutual TLS.
-We therefore need to check if the certificate the client provides us is signed by the ADCS root CA. To set this up, we configure the /etc/httpd/conf.d/vpn.example.org.conf:
+We therefore need to check if the certificate the client provides us is signed by the ADCS root CA. Moreover, we need to check if this certificate is revoked or not.
+To set this up, we configure the /etc/httpd/conf.d/vpn.example.org.conf:

   $ vim /etc/httpd/conf.d/vpn.example.org.conf